 DAY 3 –

-Before you leave the immediate area; Shop Till You Drop, with more than 70 Factory Outlets in the Lake George area www.lakegeorgeshopping.com (1-800-748-1288), 30 Antique Shops predominantly in Warrensburg “Antique Capital” www.warrensburghchamber.com and numerous small craft shops, Warren County is a shopper’s dream….Close by our hotel in the Adirondacks, in North Creek is Hudson River Trading Co, Foothills Antiques, and Seven Sisters .
-In Chestertown, there are local Artisan’s and other lovely gifts at Miss Hestor’s above Main Street Ice Cream.
-Two potteries; Fawn Ridge and Red Truck Clayworks are very interesting stops.
+Before you leave the immediate area; Shop Till You Drop, with more than 70 Factory Outlets in the Lake George area www.lakegeorgeshopping.com (1-800-748-1288), 30 Antique Shops predominantly in Warrensburg “Antique Capital” www.warrensburghchamber.com and numerous small craft shops, Warren County is a shopper’s dream….Close by our hotel in the Adirondacks, in North Creek is Hudson River Trading Co, and Foothills Antiques.
+In Chestertown, there are local Artisan’s and other lovely gifts at Miss Hestor’s above Main Street Ice Cream and at Rustic Charm.

 Visit both the National Museum of Dance www.dancemuseum.org and the National Museum of Thoroughbred Racing www.racingmuseum.org in Saratoga.
 No trip is complete to the area between the end of July through August without spending a day at the historic Saratoga Race Track www.saratogaracetrack.com to see the Thoroughbred horses race.
 We like to go late and leave early and win a few races in between!
 If betting isn’t your style there is still a lot to do!
 Saratoga is beautiful for walking, especially Congress Park or Saratoga State Park.
 You can still take a bath in the historic Roosevelt Bathhouse.
 Don’t forget to drink the famed (sulphur!) water to keep your forever in your youth!
 The historic main street has wonderful shopping, beautiful flowers, and colorful characters that Track Season brings…(518-584-6200).

 Biking and Hiking or Biking and Biking!